Staying in Control Mentally AND Physically is The Key to Success at 6 Weeks Out

 Congrats.
 You’ve been dieting smart and training hard and now you are 6 weeks out from your figure competition.
 You can definitely see and feel changes, and others are seeing the transformation in your physique and confidence as well.
 You feel great about your success so far, but you still have just over a month to go before your big day.

 Yeah, show time is getting close enough for the nerves to set in a bit.
-It’s ok to get a little anxious, that’s normal, but you should be excited as well.
+It’s okay to get a little anxious, that’s normal, but you should be excited as well.
 Are you?
 Remember, contest prep is about progression and fine-turning.
 Don’t make any drastic changes to something that is currently working.

 Cornerstone That Will Make You Or Break You